 At the Voice Center, an injection laryngoplasty can often be performed in the office in a matter of minutes, without the need to undergo general anesthesia in the operating room.
 This type of vocal cord injection places a temporary material to reposition the paralyzed vocal cord toward the middle of the airway, reducing the leak in the leaking valve.
 The result can be a dramatic vocal improvement almost immediately after treatment.

-There are some medical studies, one of which NorthShore’s Aaron D. Friedman, MD, authored, suggesting that individuals with unilateral vocal cord paralysis who never recover vocal cord motion but who received an injection laryngoplasty soon after their paralysis began may have less of a need for a permanent surgery to correct their voices than those who did not have an injection.
+There are some medical studies, suggesting that individuals with unilateral vocal cord paralysis who never recover vocal cord motion but who received an injection laryngoplasty soon after their paralysis began may have less of a need for a permanent surgery to correct their voices than those who did not have an injection.

 The longer a patient has unilateral vocal cord paralysis, the less the chance of spontaneous recovery.
 Patients who have a poor voice resulting from a longterm leaking vocal cord valve during speech can have a surgery called a medialization laryngoplasty, which can permanently improve the voice.

 During this procedure, an implant is precisely placed next to the paralyzed vocal cord in order to push it towards the middle of the airway and improve the leaking vocal valve.
 This is performed under local anesthesia so that the patient can be awake to try out his or her new voice and help determine the best implant placement.

 Depending on the position of the paralyzed vocal cord, a special additional surgical procedure, called an adduction arytenopexy, may be required as a part of the medialization laryngoplasty operation in order to produce the best possible vocal outcome.
 Dr. Friedman is one of only a handful of laryngeal surgeons in the country with experience in this advanced technique.

 Treatment of Bilateral Vocal Cord Paralysis